andyconlin/dotfile-backup/README.md

 - bitbar plugins (list, plus any I've made; or just move the whole plugin folder over)
 - various applescripts, folder actions, and necessary assets
 - bettertouchtool (maybe...)
+- also `ls` the Applications folder to catch any other applications

 Scripts included:
 - backupScript.sh